Menu texas bbq. Everything is bigger in Texas! Including appetites for barbecue!

-There are so many different varieties of barbecue in Texas, each with different meats, spices, and smoking techniques, that they’re broken down by region: East Texas, West Texas, Central Texas and South Texas.
+There are so many different varieties of barbecue in Texas, each with different meats, spices, and smoking techniques.
+They’re broken down by region: East Texas, West Texas, Central Texas and South Texas.
 And each brags louder than the next about having the best.
 So the easiest way to understand why Texans defend their barbecue like the Alamo is to understand a little bit about Texas barbecue history.

 Ten thousand years ago, the Caddo Indians cooked venison and other game over wood fires in the Texas region.
 Then came the Spanish shepherds in the 1600’s who spit-roasted kid goat and lamb “shepherd style” on the barren plains.
 Along the Rio Grande Valley, the Mexican style of meat preparation called “barbacoa” was used.
 This involved meat sealed in maguey leaves and buried in hot coals,hence the name “barbecue.”